sravps7/sravps7.github.io/_posts/2025-06-10-personal-artificial-intelligence.md

 AGI + Experiences = Personal Artificial Intelligence (PAI?)

-Today’s models are good at absorbing and analyzing language, hence the minimum viable product to prove the concept should simply be a recording device, which is precisely what (Limitless)[https://www.limitless.ai/] is doing.
+Today’s models are good at absorbing and analyzing language, hence the minimum viable product to prove the concept should simply be a recording device, which is precisely what [Limitless](https://www.limitless.ai/) is doing.

 Using content from the recording, we can train a system on the user's experiences.
-A potential implementation of the system is as follows, which is influenced by the (Neural Turing Machines)[https://arxiv.org/abs/1410.5401] paper that I read as part of my (CS375 class at Stanford)[https://cs375.stanford.edu/index.html].
+A potential implementation of the system is as follows, which is influenced by the [Neural Turing Machines](https://arxiv.org/abs/1410.5401) paper that I read as part of my [CS375 class at Stanford](https://cs375.stanford.edu/index.html).

 ![paisystem]({{ site.url }}/public/images/paisystem.jpg)